nosas/blog/toonvision/multiclassification/article.md

 To make the question more relevant to our problem, "what proportion of predicted Bossbot labels actually belong to the Bossbot class?".

 We often refer to precision as the model's reliability.
-When precision is high, we can trust the model to correctly classify a class.
+When precision is high, we can trust the model when it says a sample is classified as some class.

 #### Recall